Mehdi Khantan

 Technical Skills

-Embedded Systems & Firmware – Bare-metal development on ARM (STM32), ESP32, AVR, PIC, and FPGA platforms
+Embedded Systems & Firmware: Bare-metal and RTOS development on ARM Cortex/STM32, ESP32, PIC, AVR, and FPGA; real-time, latency-constrained, safety-critical firmware in C/C++

-Signal Processing – Real-time data analysis, filtering, feature extraction, and spike detection for neural and medical signals
+Signal Processing: Real-time filtering, feature extraction, spike detection and sorting, spectral analysis, and artifact removal for neural and medical signals

 Building Intelligent Systems That Bridge Biology and Technology